 Turmeric (curcumin)

 Turmeric is used in food preparation as a spice.
 It has versatile pharmacological effects described by both in vitro and in vivo studies.
 Its bioactive molecule is curcumin which is present in the rhizome of this plant.
-It actives peroxisome proliferator-activated receptor gamma (PPAR-γ) is similar to thiazolidinedione.
-Despite its efficacy in vitro studies, human trials fail to document any significant effect.
+Its active peroxisome proliferator-activated receptor gamma (PPAR-γ) is similar to thiazolidinedione.
+Despite its efficacy in in vitro studies, human trials fail to document any significant effect.
 Its bioavailability is a major hindrance to its efficacy.
-FBS reduction ranges from 2-9 mg/dL.
+FBS reduction ranges from 2 to 9 mg/dL.
 The commonly used dose is 450-2100 mg/d[55].

 Guduchi (tinospora)